Computer Science with Cybersecurity Concentration, B.S.

 For many students, this is a lasting memory that stays with them for a lifetime and also provides an experience that helps them land that dream job.

-In addition to the standard computer science courses focusing on computational science, operating systems, programming languages, computer architecture, system analysis and design, data analytics, machine learning and artificial intelligence, students in the cyber security concentration take six courses in cyber-crime, governance, cyber forensics, network security, ethical hacking and computer security.
+Computer science courses focus on computational science, operating systems, programming languages, computer architecture, system analysis and design, network security, data analytics, machine learning and artificial intelligence.

 NOTE: For students wishing to double-major in Computer Science and Information Technology, required courses for both majors must be satisfied, and at least 15 unique credit hours must be earned in the second major.